feast-dev/feast/docs/getting-started/architecture/overview.md

 online store.
 This allows Feast to serve features in real-time with low latency.

-* Feast supports On Demand and Streaming Transformations for [feature computation](feature-transformation.md) and will support Batch transformations in the future.
-For Streaming and Batch, Feast requires a separate Feature Transformation Engine (in the batch case, this is typically your Offline Store).
+* Feast supports [feature transformation](feature-transformation.md) for On Demand and Streaming data sources and will support Batch transformations in the future.
+For Streaming and Batch data sources, Feast requires a separate [Feature Transformation Engine](feature-transformation.md#feature-transformation-engines) (in the batch case, this is typically your Offline Store).
 We are exploring adding a default streaming engine to Feast.

 * Domain expertise is recommended when integrating a data source with Feast understand the [tradeoffs from different write patterns](write-patterns.md) to your application